tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

 These are API features that we need in order to support Blip in the next few months.

-  * Provide robust account management tools and resolve the question of how accounts are managed long term.
-This means solving the problems of data ownership (and specifically enable parents to manage data for multiple children with diabetes, or for themselves and a child).
+  * Provide a set of account management tools and address the question of how accounts are managed.
+This means addressing the problems of data ownership (and specifically enable parents to manage data for multiple children with diabetes, or for themselves and a child).
   * Send emails so we can do signup confirmation, lost password transactions, and simple notifications.
   * Implement features for:
     * Invitations
     * Password recovery
-    * User confirmation
+    * User email confirmation

   * *@@* Develop an "undergoing maintenance" page that we can quickly failover to if there are technical problems so that users understand why things are failing.
   * *@@* Develop a framework that better allows for partial deploys and A/B testing.
 Our current implementation of hakken and styx allow for a fair amount of flexibility here, but addition of a few capabilities (such as the ability to direct a certain percentage of users to a given deployment) would give us more control.

-####To support third parties:
+####Make our apps into "third party" apps:

 These features are aimed at allowing us to support third parties -- people who want to use Tidepool's platform as a backend to their own applications, or open source people who want to stand up their own versions of Tidepool's APIs.
+Tidepool's client apps will not be privileged in their access to security information.
+This is not required for commercialization but it is next in line.

   * Create API token system so we can let other apps use the platform.
   * Support OAuth2 and provide a platform login page so we can let users control which apps use the platform.